What’s your social media content strategy? Is it turning heads?

 New social media trends emerge.

-In this chart, the line represents 2018 Facebook reach decline experienced.
+In this chart, the line represents the 2018 Facebook reach decline experienced.

 It all starts with knowing who you want to engage.